 Life is an ever-evolving process, and that means that occasionally, circumstances can change.
 As a result, these changes may need to be reflected in custody documents to ensure the child’s best interests are still taken care of.
 A custody modification can help reflect your new situation, if needed, such as any changes in employment status, moving cities, and more.

 Schedule Your Consultation

 Family law matters require an empathetic approach, as they are sensitive in nature, but it also requires an understanding of the law.
-Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your free initial consultation with our team today.
+Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your consultation with our team today.